-Working at the intersection of art, science and ecology MacLeod’s work is deeply connected to nature, the psychogeography of place, Ecofeminist thought and the symbiotic exchanges experienced throughout the life cycle.
+Katie Harris-MacLeod is a Scottish-Australian interdisciplinary artist working at the intersection of art, science, and ecology.
+MacLeod’s work is deeply connected to nature, the psychogeography of place, Ecofeminist thought and the symbiotic entanglements experienced throughout the life cycle.
 Nuances of folklore, multiple generational narratives, femininity, loss and isolation are all present within her work.
-These narratives are then recorded through a poetic exchange between the artist, landscape and performative activations; allowing a deeper understanding of her transitory belonging.
+These provocations emerge through a poetic dialogue between body and landscape - an exchange enacted through performance, materiality, and what she calls a practice of the wild.
+Her work explores the fluid edges of belonging, tracing a transitory relationship to place and self.

 MacLeod graduated from Duncan of Jordanstone College of Art and Design (DJCAD), Dundee, Scotland, in 2017 with a BA (Hons) in Contemporary Art Practice.
 During her time at DJCAD, she was awarded a bursary for the Erasmus Exchange Programme at École européenne supérieure d'art de Bretagne (EESAB) in Quimper, France.
 While on exchange, her work was exhibited as part of the Bilan exhibition at EESAB, and she facilitated workshops in local primary schools throughout the region.